Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Chlorphenamine Maleate

 Yes, cats are generally more sensitive to many medications, including chlorphenamine maleate, due to their limited ability to glucuronidate in the liver. - Can I help my pet at home if I suspect poisoning?

-If you suspect poisoning, you should seek veterinary help immediately.
-Do not try to induce vomiting yourself or use home remedies, as this can worsen the situation. - Are there long-term damages after recovering from chlorphenamine maleate poisoning?
+If poisoning is suspected, you should seek veterinary help immediately.
+Do not attempt to induce vomiting yourself or use home remedies, as this can worsen the situation. - Are there long-term damages after recovering from chlorphenamine maleate poisoning?

 With timely treatment, most animals recover completely.
-However, in severe cases, permanent kidney damage or neurological deficits may remain. - Which dog breeds are particularly at risk for drug poisoning?
+In severe cases, however, permanent kidney damage or neurological deficits may remain. - Which dog breeds are particularly at risk for drug poisoning?

-Dogs with the MDR1 gene defect, such as Collies, Australian Shepherds, Shelties, and related breeds, are particularly sensitive to many medications, including potentially antihistaminesAntihistamines are medications that block the effects of histamine in the body, thereby alleviating allergic reactions.
+Dogs with the MDR1 genetic defectA genetic defect is an abnormality or mutation in the DNA sequence of a gene that can lead to a malfunction or absence of a protein.
+Genetic defects can cause various genetic diseases and conditions., such as Collies, Australian Shepherds, Shelties, and related breeds, are particularly sensitive to many medications, potentially including antihistaminesAntihistamines are medications that block the effects of histamine in the body, thereby alleviating allergic reactions.
 They are used in dogs and cats to treat Itching, Skin inflammation, and other allergy symptoms.. - Can chlorphenamine maleate be safely administered to my pet at the correct dosage?

 Yes, at the correct dosage prescribed by a veterinarian, chlorphenamine maleate can be safely used to treat allergic reactions. - How can I prevent my pet from being poisoned by medication?